TokenScript-Framework/papers/src/papers/smart-token-paper.md

 This argument rests on two main premises: one concerning trust and the other concerning layered design.

-### Premise 1: Trust is on the Tokens, not on the Platforms
+### Premise 1: Trust is anchored on the Tokens, not on the Platforms

-Firstly, regarding trust, we argue that tokens, not software or platforms, are the actual focal points of trust dependency.
+Firstly, regarding trust, we argue that tokens, not software or platforms, are the actual anchor points of trust dependency.

 Consider previous examples, such as a car key token.
 If implemented as a trust anchor, it could enable many innovative use-cases.
 Naturally, questions arise: Should a car wash website accept any car key token authorisation and allow the car owner to park the car and walk away?
 Since many Google APIs are open, one could sign up, create a token called "MyCar," generate a key, and use that on the reservation webpage.
 The car wash website would accept a non-existent car.
 Some form of validation must take place.